 - For many people working from home will come with distractions.
 Where possible, be flexible regarding when employees complete their work.
 Setting agreed and achievable deadlines for completion allows employees to work around distractions and at times which work best for them.

 - Now is the time to be thinking creatively about your business.
 How can your company or business provide the services or products people will need now and in the near future?
 Encourage your employees to think about new approaches, new audiences, new channels or new products or services.
 Supporting your staff to contribute to the solution will help keep your team together.
 Explore the best way to capture, share and act on suggestions.

 Simplify your comms

-- If you haven’t done this already, consider prefacing email subject lines with clear titles such as ACTION REQ, INFO ONLY, URGENT, DEADLINE, QUESTION, etc. Share this with your team.
+- Consider prefacing email subject lines with clear titles such as ACTION REQ, INFO ONLY, URGENT, DEADLINE, QUESTION, etc. Share this with your team.
 Given that there will be distractions when employees are working from home, clarity about what is required and when will help to keep things ticking over.

-If you are worried about the current or future financial situation of your business, we offer a free, confidential no-obligation consultation offering specialist advice and support.
-Send us an email at email@example.com or give us a ring on 01823 216156 to see how we can help you secure your business.
+If you are worried about the current or future financial situation of your business please do get in touch.
+We offer a free, confidential no-obligation consultation offering specialist advice and support.
+Send us an email at firstname.lastname@example.org or give us a ring on 01823 216156 to see how we can help you secure your business.